 Grande has a couple of advantages over other child stars.
 First, she started later than many of them.
-When she began her career at 13, Grande was already old enough to decide what she wanted to do and how she wanted to accomplish it.
+When she began her career at 13, she was already old enough to decide what she wanted to do and how she wanted to accomplish it.

-More importantly though, there was already a very clear distinction between whom she played on Nickelodeon and who she was in real life because — unlike Britney Spears, for example — she had always been a character on television instead of a dramatized version of herself.
+More importantly though, there was already a very clear distinction between who she played on Nickelodeon and who she was in real life because — unlike Britney Spears, for example — she had always been a character on television instead of a dramatized version of herself.

-4) Whom is she compared to?
+4) What other performing artists is Grande typically compared to?

 Because of her vocal range, Grande is often compared to power vocalist Mariah Carey.
-Her vocal range, at four octaves, isn't quite the five octaves and two notes that Carey has, but it's not too shabby.
-Grande called Mariah Carey the greatest vocalist who ever lived because of "her range, her ability, and her control."
+At four octaves, it isn't quite the five octaves and two notes that Carey has, but it's not too shabby.
+Grande has called Carey the greatest vocalist who ever lived because of "her range, her ability, and her control."
 Just listen to her cover Carey's "Emotions":

 5) Can she dance?